-Turkey is a country that has been on our bucket list for quite some time, so we were absolutely ecstatic when we finally pulled the trigger and booked the trip!
+Turkey is a country that has been on my bucket list for quite some time, so I was absolutely ecstatic when I finally pulled the trigger and booked the trip!
 If Turkey is not a place that has been on your bucket list, well, you should definitely consider adding it!
 Turkey is such an amazing place, it is said that it needs two continents just to contain its greatness.
-We chose to split our time between Cappadocia and Istanbul.
-Read on to discover how we spent our time in both those places.
+I chose to split my time between Cappadocia and Istanbul.
+Read on to discover how I spent my time in both those places.

 Day 1: Cappadocia Day 1

-We arrived to our hotel, Grand Cave Suites, around midnight on day one and had only a few hours to sleep before our first activity of the trip.
-We woke up a couple hours before sunrise to get picked up by a shuttle bus to go up in a hot air balloon.
+I arrived to my hotel, Grand Cave Suites, around midnight on day one and had only a few hours to sleep before my first activity of the trip.
+I woke up a couple hours before sunrise to get picked up by a shuttle bus to go up in a hot air balloon.
 Hot air ballooning in Cappadocia is extremely iconic.
 Every morning hundreds of hot air balloons take to the sky to glide over Cappadocia’s moon-like landscape.
 The sheer number of balloons in the sky is a spectacle in of itself.
-This activity was one of the top reasons for our trip to Turkey, which is why we were extremely disappointed when all the shuttle busses were told to turn around and that the aviation authority cancelled all balloon flights for the day due to high winds.
-We returned to our hotel disappointed and exhausted.
-We spoke with our hotel desk who rescheduled our balloon flight for the following day.
-With that all said, we decided to get a couple more hours of sleep before starting our day as most of the sites were still not open yet.
+This activity was one of the top reasons for my trip to Turkey, which is why I was extremely disappointed when all the shuttle busses were told to turn around and that the aviation authority cancelled all balloon flights for the day due to high winds.
+I returned to my hotel disappointed and exhausted.
+I spoke with the hotel desk who rescheduled the balloon flight for the following day.
+With that all said, I decided to get a couple more hours of sleep before starting our day as most of the sites were still not open yet.

-We woke up again around 8am and walked to the Goreme Open Air Museum.
-On our way, we walked through Goreme town where we were greeted by our new companion for the day in the form of a stray dog.
-Our new friend followed us all the way to the museum and even accompanied us through it.
+I woke up again around 8am and walked to the Goreme Open Air Museum.
+On my way, I walked through Goreme town where I was greeted by a new companion for the day in the form of a stray dog.
+My new friend followed me all the way to the museum and even accompanied me through it.
 There are quite a few stray dogs and cats in Turkey and it seems that they are more like community pets than abandoned strays.
 You will see many of the locals feeding and taking care of the cats and dogs that live on the streets .. ‘it takes a village’, they say.
 One lady even had cat food in her purse.

 Besides the balloons, the Goreme Open Air Museum is one of the more popular things to do in Cappadocia.
 This museum is an UNESCO World Heritage Site and should be an essential addition to your Cappadocia itinerary.
 This amazing place boasts ornate rock formations from the Byzantine era said to be a monastery that housed 20 monks as well as a pilgrimage site in the 17th century.
 Among the rock formations, you can see churches, chapels and various monasteries.
 It’s about a 1km walk from the Goreme City Centre.
 The entrance fee is 100 Turkish Lira per person, children under 8 are free.

-After the museum, we returned to town.
+After the museum, I returned to town.
 By now the shops were all mostly open.
-We were actually on a mission that day to purchase a new Turkish Rug for our dining room.
+I was actually on a mission that day to purchase a new Turkish Rug for my home.
 Turkish rugs are an extremely popular souvenir item in Turkey.
 These rugs can be very expensive however, and can be as high as tens of thousands of dollars.
-For us, we had a set price in mind that we wanted to spend and were not willing to spend much more on it.
+For me, I had a set price in mind that I wanted to spend and was not willing to spend much more on it.
 Rugs can be purchased in Istanbul, as well as, mostly everywhere in Turkey.
-We found the prices to be better in Cappadocia overall than Istanbul for most things – and bargaining is allowed; in fact, it is almost encouraged!
+I found the prices to be better in Cappadocia overall than Istanbul for most things – and bargaining is allowed; in fact, it is almost encouraged!

 In Cappadocia, there are a handful of carpet vendors to choose from, the most famous being Ikram’s Carpets.
 This place is so popular that it has become instagram famous.
-We just had to come and see this place for ourselves!
-We were amazed at the sheer number of carpets that they had here, how colorful it was and we agree that the way they are laid out in their open courtyard was like art.
+I just had to come and see this place for myself!
+I was amazed at the sheer number of carpets that they had here, how colorful it was and I agree that the way they are laid out in their open courtyard was like art.

-Ikram’s was actually our second stop in our carpet shopping quest.
-Our first stop was a place called Seven Brothers.
-We found a rug we liked and bargained the owner down from over 4,000 dollars to 800, including shipping.
-We really liked this deal but we wanted to see a few more shops before we settled.
-So we went to Ikram’s next, and found a carpet we liked.
-Again, we had to bargain pretty hard for it and were able to get them down to about 900 dollars.
-The next couple of shops either did not have anything we liked, or refused to come down in price enough.
-Eventually we went back to Seven Brothers and bought the first rug we found at the price we agreed to earlier in the day.
-The carpet was shipped to our house and arrived to New York on our first day home from our trip.
-All in all, the process was smooth and easy and Etan (center, in pink) was amazing to work with and very honest.
-(We found Turks in general, to be pretty honest people!)
+Ikram’s was actually my second stop in my carpet shopping quest.
+My first stop was a place called Seven Brothers.
+I found a rug I liked and bargained the owner down from over 4,000 dollars to 800, including shipping.
+I really liked this deal but wanted to see a few more shops before I settled.
+So I went to Ikram’s next, and found a carpet I liked.
+Again, we had to bargain pretty hard for it and was able to get them down to about 900 dollars.
+The next couple of shops either did not have anything I liked, or refused to come down in price enough.
+Eventually I went back to Seven Brothers and bought the first rug I found at the price we agreed to earlier in the day.
+The carpet was shipped to my house and arrived to New York on my first day home from the trip.
+All in all, the process was smooth and easy and Etan was amazing to work with and very honest.
+(I found Turks in general, to be pretty honest people!)

-After shopping till we dropped, for rugs, we stopped at a local cafe for lunch.
+After shopping for a rug, I stopped at a local cafe for lunch.
 One of the staple things to eat in Turkey is a dessert called ‘Turkish Delight’, which is pictured 2nd here.
 This has a chewy consistency and comes in various flavors and colors.
-It is sold pretty much everywhere & we bought some to bring home.
+It is sold pretty much everywhere & I bought some to bring home.
 Most vendors will cut you a piece right in the shop and let you try it.
 Fresh squeezed juices are also very popular as well.

-After lunch we went back to our hotel to rest a bit more.
-When we got back we were informed by hotel reception that our balloon trip was cancelled for the next day as well and rescheduled for our last day in Cappadocia.
-We checked the weather forecast for our third day and it looked worse than the first two.
-We were slowly coming to grips with the reality that we would most likely not get to ride a hot air balloon in Cappadocia.
+After lunch I went back to the hotel to rest a bit more.
+When I got back I was informed by hotel reception that the balloon trip was cancelled for the next day as well and rescheduled for my last day in Cappadocia.
+I checked the weather forecast for the third day and it looked worse than the first two.
+I was slowly coming to grips with the reality that I would most likely not get to ride a hot air balloon in Cappadocia.
 Balloons will not fly in more than 6/7 mph winds, due to the danger that is caused for the landing of the balloon.
-In fact, our best chance to ride the balloon would have been this day when the winds were just at 7mph.
+In fact, the best chance to ride the balloon would have been this day when the winds were just at 7mph.

-Late in the afternoon, we decided to head up to Sunset Point to spend a couple of hours before watching the sunset.
+Late in the afternoon, I decided to head up to Sunset Point to spend a couple of hours before watching the sunset.
 The views there were amazing.
-During our time there, being in Cappadocia for not even 24 hours we came to the realization that because the weather did not look good for the next 2 days and looked better toward the end of the trip, that we’d make last minute adjustment to our itinerary and leave Cappadocia that night and go to Istanbul, then come back again at the end to hopefully get on the balloon.
+During my time there, being in Cappadocia for not even 24 hours I came to the realization that because the weather did not look good for the next 2 days and looked better toward the end of the trip, that I would make a last minute adjustment to my itinerary and leave Cappadocia that night and go to Istanbul, then come back again at the end to hopefully get on the balloon.

-Before leaving, we had a quick dinner at Kebapzade and then headed to the airport for Istanbul.
-With a reservation and a balloon ride booked again for the back-end of the trip, we were excited to see what awaited us next!
+Before leaving, I had a quick dinner at Kebapzade and then headed to the airport for Istanbul.
+With a reservation and a balloon ride booked again for the back-end of the trip, I was excited to see what awaited me next!

-Throughout the trip, we kept our eye on the forecast and there is a site that lists if the balloons will fly each day.
-The site is here: https://shmkapadokya.kapadokya.edu.tr/ It quickly became our daily obsession.
-Did we end up flying in the balloon?
+Throughout the trip, I kept my eye on the forecast and there is a site that lists if the balloons will fly each day.
+The site is here: https://shmkapadokya.kapadokya.edu.tr/ It quickly became my daily obsession.
+Did I end up flying in a balloon?
 Keep reading to find out!

 Day 2: Istanbul European Side

-We arrived in Istanbul after midnight and took an Uber to our hotel, Angel’s Home, in Sultanahmet.
-We were lucky to have found such a great place, having booked it on such short notice.
-After waking up, we started our very busy day of walking throughout the European side of Istanbul.
+I arrived in Istanbul after midnight and took an Uber to the hotel, Angel’s Home, in Sultanahmet.
+I was lucky to have found such a great place, having booked it on such short notice.
+After waking up, I started my very busy day of walking throughout the European side of Istanbul.

 Stop 1: Hagia Sophia

 Probably the most famous site in all of Turkey, this mosque was converted from an Eastern Orthodox Church to the mosque you see today, in 1453.
 However in 1935, it was established as a museum, a role it served for 85 years, until 2020 when it was annulled and re-established as a mosque.
 It is free to enter, but you must take your shoes off at the entrance.
-The architecture here both inside and out were equally as astounding and we enjoyed our time here.
+The architecture here both inside and out was equally as astounding and I enjoyed my time here.

 Stop 2: Blue Mosque

 The Blue Mosque is a similarly-domed shaped mosque to the Hagia Sophia but it is more of a blue color, hence its name.
-While also beautiful, it was under construction when we came, so we were not able to see the mosque in its finished form.
+While also beautiful, it was under construction when I went, so Iwere not able to see the mosque in its finished form.
 As you can see below, the ceiling is surrounded by scaffolding as well as is the spire on the back right.
 Still, despite the construction, it was amazing to see.

 Stop 3: Grand Bazaar